Distributing Custom B2B Apps for iOS

 With that said, this deployment method is intended for organizations to use internally with their staff.
 So you’re technically not supposed to make them available to anyone outside of your organization.

-Using a VPP private store for a B2B mobile app deployment is not as popular as the other methods that we’ve discussed.
+Using a VPP (volume purchase program) private store for a B2B mobile app deployment is not as popular as the other methods that we’ve discussed.
 However, it’s still a viable option.

 You can use this strategy to distribute your custom B2B app for iOS devices.
-But in order to deploy your B2B app on a VPP private store, you’re going to need to do just that.
+But in order to deploy your app on a B2B app store, you’re going to need to do just that.

-You’ll have to register an Apple VPP to create a private app store.
+You’ll have to register an Apple VPP and upgrade to Apple Business Manager to create a private app store.

-Select this option when you go through the custom development process for businesses on Apple’s platform.
+Select this option when you go through the custom app distribution process for Apple business users on the iOS platform.

-Now you have the ability to create an app and also create an internal app binary.
+Now you have the ability to create a custom app and also create an internal app binary.

 Once this is complete, you’ll just need to share it with anyone who has access to the VPP.